skip to main content

 Will the Vuelta a España be on USA Network?

-No, the Vuelta a España won’t air on USA Network in 2023.
+No, the Vuelta a España won’t likely air on USA Network in 2025.
 Peacock will stream the entire race, with select weekend coverage airing on CNBC.

 Is La Vuelta on GCN?

-No, La Vuelta doesn’t stream on GCN+ in the U.S. While the cycling-centric service carries the race in other territories, NBC Sports has exclusive U.S. broadcasting rights to La Vuelta through 2030.
+No, La Vuelta doesn’t stream on GCN+ in the U.S. The cycling-centric service closed in 2023, and its live race coverage shifted to Max.
+But NBC Sports has exclusive U.S. broadcasting rights to La Vuelta through 2030.

 Our sports experts compiled the men’s and women’s schedules for this year’s Vuelta a España.
 Using that information, we researched and tested the best ways to watch both races on TV.
 We determined our viewing recommendations based on race coverage, pricing, and ease of use.